linode/apl-docs/docs/inst-chart.md

 ### Next steps

-Once Otomi is installed, follow the [Post Installation steps](/docs/installation/post-install) to get ready to use Otomi.
+Once Otomi is installed, follow the [activation steps](activation) to get ready to use Otomi.

 ## Installing from source